 Super Bowl Challenge 2017

 ATLANTA, GA.
 The winners for Team Draft’s Third Annual Lung Cancer Survivors Super Bowl Challenge were announced on January 2, 2017.
 This unique fund raising challenge gives lung cancer survivors the opportunity to raise funds for public awareness and cutting-edge research that is giving new hope to those battling this often misunderstood disease.
-The top three fundraisers were awarded trips to Super Bowl LI, the NFL Pro-Bowl, the Taste of the NFL and the NFC Championship.
+The top four fundraisers were awarded trips to Super Bowl LI, the NFL Pro-Bowl, the Taste of the NFL and the NFC Championship.
 The survivors have an opportunity to share their powerful stories with key individuals with influence from across the country.

 The winners of the 2017 Lung Cancer Survivors Super Bowl Challenge!